bolshiyanov/expo-router-v2-step10/README.md

 2) In transformLanguageData, the logic is as follows:

-If a "*" is found in the translation field, replace "*" with the text from the nameEn field."
+If a "*" is found in the translation field, replace "*" with the text from the nameEn field.

 ## 🗺 Stack of this step
 `new`
+- [`translations`](translations) I added a script for translating the website into multiple languages..

+`earlier versions`
 - [`expo-localization`](expo-localization) A library that provides an interface for native user localization information.

-`earlier versions`
 - [`flatlist`](flatlist) A FlatList in React Native is a component for efficiently rendering lists of data in a mobile app.
 - [`reduxjs/toolkit`](reduxjs/toolkit) A Comprehensive Library for Efficient State Management and Development.
 - [`local storage`](local-storage) Browser local storage is a feature that allows websites to store data locally on a user's device.